bentonam/couchbase-docker/README.md

 # Couchbase Docker

-A Couchbase container running Couchbase Enterprise Edition v5.1.0 that can be fully configured through environment variables.
+A Couchbase container running [Couchbase Enterprise Edition v5.5.0](https://www.couchbase.com) that can be fully configured through environment variables.
 See all of the environment variables below for the possible configuration combinations.

 ## Tags and Dockerfile